 For persons jailed for a 3rd or subsequent DWI, and hoping to bond out, the court may impose a deep lung device vehicle attachment requirement as a condition of being granted bond which paves the way for the defendant to obtain an occupational or provisional drivers license as the case is litigated.

 The possibility for probation is not lost for most defendants charged with a 3rd or more DWI, but there are a number of items the court will review & take into account prior to granting probation to a habitual DWI offender who is facing prosecution.

 Listed below are some of the details the court will take into consideration prior to allowing probation.

 - The length of time since the last arrest for Driving While Intoxicated.

 - The details of the situation with the current case.
 Ex.
 Were drugs present?
 What was your Blood Alcohol Level?

 - The court will also take into consideration any accidents or injuries that may have resulted due to the actions of the defendant.

 - The court will also look into your history, and check your adherence to any previous probationary sentences.

 If you’re granted probation for a felony DWI/3rd DWI offense, the conditions will likely include a requirement to work up to 600 hours of community service, 10-180 days county jail time, and the judge will likely assign you to a drug/alcohol awareness program.

-If you or someone in the family has been charged with a 3rd DWI in Houston, attorney Christian Capitaine WILL BE ABLE TO HELP.
+If you or someone in your family was charged with a 3rd DWI in Houston, attorney Christian Capitaine WILL BE ABLE TO HELP.
 Send us a message by contact form, or call our office directly at 832-618-7831 for immediate service.